iliasnaamane/microservices-uns/README.md

 * DEJEUX Maxime

 ## Getting started
-  Build the project from the services directory with running `./build.sh` Start the ecosystem from the root folder with running `./start.sh` Test the ecosystem by running `./tests.sh` from the tests folder
+  Build the root folder with running `./build.sh` Start the ecosystem from the root folder with running `./start.sh` Test the ecosystem by running `./tests.sh` from the root folder

 ## Services & Features
 * [x] Car Rents